Jaecoo 7 new car review

 Even if you didn't know about Jaecoo parent company Chery's close ties with Jaguar Land Rover, you might guess at that collaboration from a profile or rear perspective of this Jaecoo 7.
 There are definite hints of Evoque side-on.
 But with a slightly squarer vibe that fits with the 'Rock in River' design ethos that apparently inspired the look of this car.
 Electric hidden door handles feature.
 And it's bigger than an Evoque - and most of the other premium compact European SUVs Jaecoo has priced this model against; think more Toyota RAV4 in terms of overall size, but with bigger 19-inch wheels.
 The blocky, imposing front end though, with its enormous vertically-slatted grille, is nothing like anything else in the segment.

 You might not be quite as taken with the cabin, with its curiously-shaped wheel and 'aircraft-style' gear shifter.
 Still, plenty of effort's gone in here with the 'Beyond Classic' design theme to try and meet premium aspirations.
 There's a tall centre console and a huge portrait-format 14.8-central touchscreen powered by a snapdragon processor.
-There is of course a digital instrument screen too, though it throws rather too much information at you with small fonts that are difficult to read at a glance.
+There is of course a digital instrument screen too (10.25-inches in size), though it throws rather too much information at you with small fonts that are difficult to read at a glance.

 Attention to detail is otherwise impressive, with quilted faux leather upholstery for the multi-mode 'All-Sense' seats.
 Plus there are subtle patterns on the trim elements and Defender-like rivets in the door handles.
 Thanks to the boxy shape and generous exterior dimensions (including quite a lengthy 2,672mm wheelbase length), rear seat space and headroom will be a particular selling point - even for six-footers, though the bench doesn't slide.
 That rear seat room seems to have compromised boot space a bit, rated at 412-litres - well behind what you get from smaller rivals.